 Grimley: What are the essential provisions of FTAAP and TPP and why are they important?

-Emerson: “As a general matter, free trade agreements (FTAs) are important because they tend to reduce trade barriers, both tariff and non-tariff, and provide opportunities for companies in countries party to the FTA to expand their commercial opportunities.
+Emerson: “As a general matter, free trade agreements (FTAs) are important.
+It is because they tend to reduce trade barriers, both tariff and non-tariff, and provide opportunities for companies in countries party to the FTA.
+This will further expand their commercial opportunities.
 FTAs in Asia are particularly valuable, given that this region has and will continue to have the fastest growing economies in the world, with the greatest commercial opportunities.

 Grimley: “What is the likelihood that either – or both – will be adopted?”

 Emerson: “While the TPP negotiations have been extremely difficult, and have stretched far longer than any of the parties likely anticipated, I am an optimist on TPP.
-I believe that each of the leading TPP countries has its own reasons for wanting TPP to be completed, and none of them will want to see nearly 6 years of negotiations wasted.
+I believe that each of the leading TPP countries has its own reasons for wanting the completion of TPP, and none of them will want to see nearly 6 years of negotiations wasted.
 The next few weeks will be critical, as the United States and Japan seek to resolve their key disagreements, namely, access to the Japanese market for agricultural products and for autos.
 If they can reach an agreement – and I believe they will – I expect to see the TPP negotiations completed by the end of 2014.

 Grimley: “Should either be adopted – how will the agreements impact foreign companies and investors seeking to do business in the Asia-Pacific region?”

 By contrast, companies operating in countries outside of these agreement are likely to experience some trade diversion and reduced commercial opportunities.
-For example, if TPP is concluded and ratified, we would expect to see some export activity diverted away from China – which is not a TPP member – and toward countries who are parties to the TPP, like Vietnam and Malaysia.
-This is no accident: the intended outcome of a FTA is to favor countries who are party to an agreement relative to companies who are not.”
+For example, if there’s a conclusion and ratification of TPP, we expect to see some diversion of export activity away from China – which is not a TPP member – and toward countries who are parties to the TPP, like Vietnam and Malaysia.
+This is no accident.
+The intended outcome of an FTA is to favor countries who are party to an agreement relative to companies who aren’t.”

 Grimley: “How should foreign investors and companies be preparing now for the potential adoption of either agreement?”

-Emerson: “FTAAP is still so embryonic that I don’t believe that any company in the region can or should start making preparations for it.
-By contrast, TPP negotiations are nearing their final stages, and if companies in the region have not yet started to analyze the potential impact of this critical agreement on their business, they should start to do so immediately.
+Emerson: “FTAAP is still so embryonic.
+I don’t believe that any company in the region can or should start making preparations for it.
+By contrast, TPP negotiations are nearing their final stages.
+And if companies in the region have not yet started to analyze the potential impact of this critical agreement on their business, they should start to do so immediately.